tillbiskup/aspecd/docs/examples/plotting-annotation-lines.rst

 .. literalinclude:: plotting-annotation-lines.yaml
     :language: yaml
     :linenos:
-    :caption: Concrete example of a recipe demonstrating some of the many different modes of sharing axes.
-You can share *x* and *y* axes separately, and you can share *x* axes column-wise and *y* axes row-wise.
+    :caption: Concrete example of a recipe demonstrating some of the ways to add annotations to plot(ter)s, in this case vertical and horizontal lines.

 Comments